NUWCDIVNPT/stig-manager/docs/installation-and-setup/authentication.rst

   * Client Scopes:

-    * Add the scopes created above as Assigned Optional Client Scopes.
+    * Add the scopes created above as either Assigned Optional Client Scopes or Default Client Scopes.

 Other suggested Keycloak settings for the stig-manager client: